almariah/kube-sg/README.md

 # kube-sg
-A controller that set ingress rules of AWS security groups using pod IP based on annotations.
+A Kubernetes controller that set ingress rules of AWS security groups using pod IP based on annotations.

 ## Overview